flutter-form-builder-ecosystem/flutter_form_builder/packages/form_builder_validators/README.md

 #### 2. Translate the error messages

-Duplicate the contents of `intl_messages.arb` (or any other ARB file) into your newly created ARB file then translate the error messages by overwritting the default translations.
+Duplicate the contents of `intl_messages.arb` (or any other ARB file) into your newly created ARB file then translate the error messages by overwritting the default messages.

 #### 3. Run command
-To generate boilerplate code for localization, run the generate program inside package directory where pubspec.yaml file is located:
+To generate boilerplate code for localization, run the generate command inside package directory where pubspec.yaml file is located:

 ```
   flutter pub run intl_utils:generate